jameskong098/Fake-Virus-Game/README.md

 - Catch as many good food items as you can to increase your score.
 - Avoid bad food items to prevent losing lives.
 - Your lives are limited, so try to survive as long as possible.
-- As you progress, the game becomes more challenging with faster food falling.
+- As you progress, the game becomes more challenging with faster and more food falling.

 ## Features